TylorS/reginn/README.md

 })
 ```

-Calling `asPromise` with a `Command` as the sole argument returns to us a
+Calling `withPromise` with a `Command` as the sole argument returns to us a
 Promise that will resolve when the command has been matched.
 The resolved promise
 will have access to an object with `args` and `options`.